-Table reference: Objective 33, Methods 3, 26, 27, 39, 49, 55, 63 and 64, New Method 23H
+Table reference: Objective 233, Methods 3, 26, 27, 39, 49, 55, 63 and 64.
+New Method 23H

-Policy RR 3B:
+Policy RR 3B: Establishing water

-Establishing water quality limits within the Rangitāiki River catchment
+quality limits for

-Establish water quality limits for waterways within the Rangitāiki River catchment to ensure wherever practicable water:
+contaminants within

-- (a) is safe for contact recreation;
+the Rangitāiki River

-- (b) is suitable for cultural ceremonies;
+catchment

-- (c) sustains customary food sources; and
+Establish water quality limits for contaminants such as nutrients, sediment and bacteria in waterways within the Rangitāiki River catchment to ensure wherever practicable the water:

-- (d) provides safe drinking water sources where the water is used for that purpose.
+- (a) is safe for contact recreation bathing; - (b) is suitable for cultural ceremonies; - (c) sustains customary food sources; and - (d) provides safe drinking water sources where the water is used for that purpose.

 The Rangitāiki River catchment community have observed a continuous decline in water quality and are fearful of further decline in the future.
 The Rangitāiki River Forum and communities within the catchment have strong values and expectations that water should be swimmable, abundant, suitable for ceremonies at places, and able to sustain customary food sources.
-The ability to access safe drinking water within the catchment is important to the community.
+The ability to access safe drinking water in as many places as possible within the catchment is important to the community.